the-sam963/Game-Releases/README.md

-Hey, This is Sam, Founder CEO of AcePic Studio.
+Hey, This is Sam, Founder CEO of AcePic Studio.__
 Here's a list of my Indie Games.
-Hpoe you'll enjoy it.
+Hpoe you'll enjoy it.\
-If you want to join our community check the links bellow.
+If you want to join our community check the links bellow.<br>
-Thamk you...
+Thank you...